Are you looking for the best Kauai resorts for families with kids of all ages? Keep scrolling for my honest review of the Grand Hyatt Kauai in Poipu.

 Stevenson’s Sushi & Spirits

-We didn’t have a chance to try it, but I did walk through it.
-They have an indoor dining area but also a nice outdoor lanai where you could watch the sunset.
+We didn’t have a chance to try Stevenson’s Kauai, but I did walk through it.
+They have an indoor dining area but also a nice outdoor lanai where you can watch the sunset.

 ‘Ilima Terrace